 Marine Protected Area (MPA)

 Marine Protected Area (or MPA) is a generic term that includes a variety of types of protected areas in the marine environment, some of which are known by other terms.
-As defined by the International Union for the Conservation of Nature / World Commission on Protected Areas (IUCN/WCPA), an MPA is:
+As defined by the International Union for the Conservation of Nature / World Commission on Protected Areas (IUCN/WCPA), and as used in this framework, an MPA is:

 A clearly defined geographical space recognized, dedicated, and managed, through legal or other effective means, to achieve the long-term conservation of nature with associated ecosystem services and cultural values.